Day One – Arrival in Lima

 A holiday isn't a holiday if you don't have a chance to relax so today is all yours - you could head to some of Rio's other neighbourhoods, such as Ipanema or the bohemian Leblon area.
 You could take a trip to the Maracana or head up into the hills to the arty Santa Teresa area, or even just relax in Copacabana and go for a stroll along the beach...
 (B)

-Day Twenty-Three - Last day of your holiday in South America
+Day Twenty-Two - Last day of your holiday in South America

 You will have some free time this morning to make sure you haven't missed an inch of Rio, and then sadly your holiday in South America will be coming to an end, as we pick you up from your hotel to make sure your holiday ends perfectly by getting to the airport in plenty of time to catch the flight back home.
 (B)